Video updates for this article:

 Right now this is how my equipment is laid out under my TV stand in the living room.
 You can see the router, cable modem, Thinkcentre with a 2TB external, Rockpro64 in a NAS case with a 8TB internal, and a USB hard drive enclosure with more internal hard drives connected to it.

 Honestly, this works, the WiFi covers the house, and the servers run fine here, but I want it the way I want it.
-So all this equipment will be moving to a small wall-mounted server rack downstairs.
-I’m going to place it next to the breaker panel where the main cable line comes into the basement.
-Although I’m putting in a server rack I don’t want power hungry enterprise equipment that sounds like a jet engine taking off, I like the quiet and power efficient hardware that I’m running; I’m going for a happy medium here.
+So all this equipment will be moving to a small wall-mounted network cabinet downstairs.
+I’m going to place it next to the breaker panel where the internet feed comes into the basement.
+Although I’m putting in a network cabinet I don’t want power hungry enterprise equipment that sounds like a jet engine taking off, I like the quiet and power efficient hardware that I’m running; I’m going for a happy medium here.
 A balance between efficiency, cost, and loads.

-In that server rack I’m going to have a rack mounted power strip, 8 port gigabit switch with 4 POE ports, and patch panel to keep the lines organized and tidy.
+In that network cabinet I’m going to have a rack mounted power strip, 8 port gigabit switch with 4 POE ports, and patch panel to keep the lines organized and tidy.
 My Thinkcentre, Rockpro64, and USB enclosure will also be inside.
-And I will likely also be getting another Thinkcentre, because selfhosting is so damn addicting, and I want to run more and more services.
+And I will likely also be getting another Thinkcentre, because selfhosting is addicting, and I want to run more and more services.
 I will have a couple IP cameras and will be selfhosting the management software for them, and I anticipate that will use a fair amount of system resources.